 There are several excellent reasons why you should reach out to clients. eCommerce email marketing communication tends to fall into one of four categories:

 - Transactional emails

-Let’s take a closer look at some examples of each type of email.
+Let’s look at some eCommerce email examples of each type.

 Welcome emails have the highest open rate of any emails you send to subscribers.
 The open rate for welcome emails is an astounding 60%.

-They’re also typically pretty short: 65% of welcome emails range from 50-150 words in length.
+They’re also typically pretty short: 65% of welcome emails are 50-150 words long.

 For such a short length, welcome emails pack quite a punch.
 Emails sent as part of the user onboarding process can help to boost app retention by 71%.

-Here are some eCommerce welcome email examples to immediately start building that important relationship with your new subscribers.
+Here are some eCommerce welcome email examples to start building that important relationship with your new subscribers immediately.

 Warby Parker Welcome Email

 Warby Parker’s welcome email is simple, clean, and easy on the eyes, with lots of white space.
 They’re also super fun and modern.